 2 – Mint

-For growing mint as a houseplant, you need well-draining soil (add some peat or perlite if necessary), and a spot with 4 to 6 hours of indirect light.
-If you are looking for plants that don’t need high sun (see my recommendations), this is a good choice.
+You’ll need well-draining soil (add some peat or perlite if necessary) and a spot with 4–6 hours of indirect light to grow mint.
+See my recommendations for other plants that don’t need high sun.

-Water your mint just before it starts to get dry on the surface, and turn the plants frequently as they have a tendency to bend toward the light.
+Water your mint just before the surface starts to dry out, and turn the plants frequently, as they tend to bend toward the light.

 3 – Rosemary